Search the Hotels Database

 The hotel was closed by the Licenses Reduction Board in 1914, along with seven other hotels in the Barkly and Darling Wards.

-Most people walking past this building would assume the Victorian era pub was gone, because the frontage is composed of shops and office in a distinctive Moderne design (with later alterations).
-However a closer look reveals original chimneys and roof behind this facade, and peeking through the gate on the old carriageway on the west side gives the curious researcher gives a few more glimpses of the former hotel.
-The building became part of a larger complex of neighbouring buildings housing Gregory Steel Products until the1960s.
+For decades, most people walking past this building would have assumed the Victorian era pub was completely gone, seeing the frontage composed of shops and office in a distinctive Moderne design (with later alterations).
+However, a closer look revealed original chimneys and roof behind this facade, and peeking through the gate on the old carriageway on the west side gave the curious researcher a few more glimpses of the former hotel.
+The former hotel had been incorporated in a larger complex of neighbouring buildings housing Gregory Steel Products until the1960s.
+This changed when the Gurner Group received planning permission in 2020 for a large development, now housing Atelier Residences and a five-star hotel, one of the Veriu chain of boutique hotels.

 Hotel:Glasshouse Hotel